Therry Racon

-Therry Norbert Racon (born 1 May 1984) is a French footballer who plays as a midfielder.
+Therry Norbert Racon (born 1 May 1984) is a French former professional footballer who played as a midfielder.

 Club career

 Early career

 Born in Villeneuve-Saint-Georges, Val-de-Marne, Racon made his professional debut with Olympique de Marseille, on 1 May 2004, against RC Lens.
 In 2004 summer he joined FC Lorient, in a one-year loan deal.
 He made his debut on 3 September, against Angers SCO; and scored his first professional goal on 22 October, against US Créteil Lusitanos.
 In the following season, he opted to sign a deal with En Avant Guingamp.
 He made his debut on 1 August 2005, against CS Sedan Ardennes.

 Charlton Athletic

-In August 2007, Racon joined Charlton Athletic. before making his debut for the club later in month against Stockport County.
+In August 2007, Racon joined Charlton Athletic before making his debut for the club later in the month against Stockport County.

 On 20 March 2008, it was revealed that Racon had agreed to join League One club Brighton & Hove Albion on loan for the remainder of the season.
 He made his debut for Seagulls on 8 April, against Southend United.
 He then returned to Charlton after his loan spell.

 Following his return to the club, he had limited chances in 2007–08 season.
 He scored his first goal the Addicks on 25 November 2008, against QPR.
 Racon also retained a place in the starting XI for the rest of 2008–09 season, as his club was relegated.
 In the following two seasons, he was an undisputed started with his team in League One.